chcrpa-gis/pullen-census-data-tools/README.md

 Save the toolbox (```.pyt```) and accompanying metadata files (```.xml```) to a location that can be accessed by ArcGIS Pro.
 Within ArcGIS Pro, right-click on Toolboxes within the Catalog pane, then ```Add Toolbox```.
 Navigate to the location where the toolbox has been saved and add it to the project.

+# <a name="resources"></a>Resources
+The following U.S. Census Bureau publication is an indispensible reference for American Community Survey data.
+Chapter 8, <i>Calculating Measures of Error for Derived Estimates</i>, provides guidance on how to work with margins of error.

+<a href="https://www.census.gov/programs-surveys/acs/library/handbooks/general.html">Understanding and Using American Community Survey Data: What All Data Users Need to Know</a>

 # <a name="known-issues"></a>Known Issues
 - The tool is incompatible with ArcMap.